 Ravel studied at the Paris Conservatoire, where his forward-thinking approach shocked the more conservative establishment.

-In a break with the “Common Practice” harmonic system that had been in place since the Baroque era, he utilised modes such the whole tone scale, to create a distinctive, more static tonality.
+In a break with the “Common Practice” harmonic system that had been in place since the Baroque era, he utilized modes such as the whole tone scale to create a distinctive, more static tonality.

 Renowned as a skilled orchestrator, his clever use of instrumentation allowed him to create beautiful shades and timbres.

 This mastery can be heard in his orchestration of Modest Mussorgsky’s Pictures at an Exhibition (which was originally a solo piano piece) and his own ballet Daphnis et Chloé.